 - 140. As is the case for foreign labor, foreign investment has been important in contributing to the economic growth of Palau despite the various restrictions on foreign investment that exist and concerns by Palauans about foreign domination of the economy. - 141.
 In the 2005 to 2006 period foreign direct investment averaged 13 percent of GDP which was slightly more than total capital expenditure for the government indicating that sizeable foreign investment is occurring.
 There are various views about the extent to which the foreign investment legislative regime in Palau should be liberalized.
-There is considerable advocacy of a greatly liberalized regime but there is also advocacy of a regime that provides reasonable protection of local business interests and prevents foreign domination of the economy.
-However, generally there is recognition that foreign investment is needed for the development of Palau, particularly in the tourism sector, and investment is occurring in this sector.
+There is considerable advocacy of a greatly liberalized regime but there is also advocacy of a regime that provides reasonable protection of local business interests and prevents foreign investment is needed for the development of Palau, particularly in the tourism sector, and investment is occurring in this sector.
 But despite this, there is also a history of lengthy negotiations, litigation and failure of significant projects to pass the regulatory requirements or obtain access to land in a reasonable commercial time frame.